Arc (company): Arc Sport

-The Arc Sport, unveiled in February 2024, is a 23-foot high-performance electric wake boat designed for water sports.
+The Arc Sport, unveiled in February 2024, is a 23-foot electric wake boat designed for water sports.
 It features a 226 kWh battery pack and a 500 horsepower electric motor, delivering instant torque that surpasses other premium gas-powered wake boats.
-The boat accommodates up to 15 passengers and includes advanced features such as customizable ballast systems for optimal wake shaping, an auto-retract hardtop tower for adjustable towing points and storage, and both bow and stern thrusters for enhanced maneuverability.
-The Arc Sport offers a range of 4 to 6 hours of active use, including towing, and supports over-the-air software updates, ensuring continuous improvement over time.
+The boat accommodates up to 15 passengers and includes features such as customizable ballast systems for optimal wake shaping, an auto-retract hardtop tower for adjustable towing points and storage, and both bow and stern thrusters.
+The Arc Sport offers a range of 4 to 6 hours of active use, including towing.

 Arc Coast

-Announced in May 2025, the Arc Coast is a versatile 24-foot all-electric center console boat.
+Announced in May 2025, the Arc Coast is a 24-foot all-electric center console boat.
 It features a 226 kWh battery pack, a 400 horsepower electric motor, and a top speed of approximately 50 mph.
 The boat accommodates up to 10 passengers and includes a redesigned helm with integrated navigation, diagnostics, and entertainment controls.
 Its open deck layout, full-beam swim platform, and spacious sunpad are tailored for activities ranging from fishing to sandbar gatherings.
 The Arc Coast is expected to start delivering in 2026, with a starting price of $168,000.

 Commercial workboats and infrastructure

 In 2025, Arc expanded into the commercial sector.
-In a $160 million partnership with marine solutions company Curtin Maritime, Arc is building eight hybrid-electric ship-assist tugboats to operate in the Ports of Los Angeles and Long Beach by 2027.
+In a $160 million partnership with Curtin Maritime, Arc is building eight hybrid-electric ship-assist tugboats to operate in the Ports of Los Angeles and Long Beach by 2027.
 The fleet of 4,000-horsepower vessels, powered by 6 megawatt-hour batteries, will be the largest commercial deployment of electric workboats in marine industry history.

 Arc also partnered with Portland-based shipyard Diversified Marine Inc. to retrofit a 26-foot tugboat with an electric drivetrain for use at the Port of Los Angeles.
 The electric tugboat features a 600-horsepower dual-motor drivetrain, large lithium-ion battery packs, a modernized captain's helm, and real-time performance monitoring.
 Designed for short, repetitive missions requiring high torque, the electric tug aims to reduce operating expenses and emissions.
 Arc's vertical integration across hardware and software enables efficient scaling of this technology for broader commercial applications.

 To facilitate the operation of its electric vessels, Arc announced plans to install charging infrastructure at the Port of Los Angeles in June 2025.
 Located within a 35-acre research campus operated by the nonprofit AltaSea, they will focus on R&D, on-water testing, and fleet deployment of electric workboats.

-Awards and recognition

-In 2024, Arc was named one of Fast Company's Next Big Things in Tech, recognizing its innovation in sustainable transportation through high-performance electric watercraft.
-This accolade highlights Arc’s contributions to transforming the boating industry with cutting-edge electric technology and sustainable design principles.